playcanvas/playcanvas-tween/README.md

 });
 ```

-## `loop()`
+## `onLoop`

-This is fired whenever a looping tween finishes a cycle.
-This is fired instead of the `complete` event for looping tweens.
+This is called whenever a looping tween finishes a cycle.
+This is called instead of the `onComplete` for looping tweens.

 E.g.